singhmankrit/ant-colony-simulation/journal.md

   ![](./journal/week2/total_food.png)
 - I also added an observable of the average food gathered per timestep (by 10 ants combined)
   ![](./journal/week2/average_food.png)
+- We are still planning on adding observables which will help compare how the ants are working together and the most recent food-path lengths per ant.

 ## Week 3
 (due 3 June 2025, 11:00)